jayhesselberth/molbcu.org/content/post/2018-07-09-trafficking-meeting.md

 <!--more-->

-This one day meeting, sponsored by ASCB, will be held the CU Anschutz campus and is open to all!
-We are very excited to host our keynote speaker, [Wes Sundquist from the University of Utah](https://medicine.utah.edu/biochemistry/labs/sundquist-lab/), as we bring together researchers from across the Rocky Mountain region.
+This one day meeting, sponsored by [ASCB](https://www.ascb.org/), will be held the CU Anschutz campus and is open to all!

+We are excited to host our keynote speaker, [Wes Sundquist from the University of Utah](https://medicine.utah.edu/biochemistry/labs/sundquist-lab/) and other researchers from across the Rocky Mountain region.

-**Please [register](link https://tinyurl.com/yao57gpc) by August 1**.
+**Please [register](https://tinyurl.com/yao57gpc) by August 1**.
 Email us questions at <RMMT2018@gmail.com>.